arjit-32/Training/coursework/AngularPluralSight/gettingstartednotes.md

 <div *ngIf='product'> {{ product.productName }} </div>
 ```

 # Angular Modules

 Module - A class with NgModule decorator.
 Its Purpose is

 - Organize the pieces of our appln
 - Arrange them in blocks
-- Extend ou r appln with capabilities from external libraries
+- Extend our appln with capabilities from external libraries
 - Provide template resolution environment.
 - Aggregate and re-export